-Consumers may find that mini blenders are much easier to clean.
+Consumers may find it much easier to clean the blender with these mini options.
 They may even put some parts in the dishwasher, particularly the food container, also referred to as the blender jar.
 On the other hand, you should keep the sharp blades, sometimes stainless steel blades, out of the dishwasher to avoid damaging them or other dishes.
 Traditional blenders may also have parts that you could place in the dishwasher, but these parts may be too large for an easy fit in the appliance.

 If you are attempting to make a healthy drink, you do not need too much power behind your blender.
 These drinks can often be made using a less powerful motor.
 However, if you are trying to blend large quantities or a harder variety of ingredients, you should have a more powerful model with a larger power bank or power source.
 Several standard full-sized blender models include a power cord that plugs into the wall outlet to propel the motor.
 People often on the go may prefer portable blenders rather than full-size blenders because of more than just the size.
+For a great example of these easy-to-use, portable blenders, read our Magic Bullet review.
 Some personal blender appliances allow for rechargeable batteries, allowing users to operate the device when not plugged into a wall socket.

 How powerful are personal blenders?